LiveRamp/reslang/docs/reference.md

     	    corrupted: boolean
     }

-    consumes event DirectoryNotification {
+    event DirectoryNotification {
         /header
     	    when: datetime
         /payload
     	    directory: linked Directory
     }

+    produces DirectoryDeleteIncomplete
+    consume DirectoryNotification

-To generate AsyncAPI use something like:
+To generate & view the AsyncAPI specification for your API, use something like:

     ./reslang ./models/file --open --events